 Being a standardized patient requires active listening skills and concentration while being interviewed and examined.
 You must be able to maintain accuracy regarding the patient's history as well as simulate physical condition during an encounter.
 When the encounter is over, you must recall the student's performance and record it on an evaluation form.
 You will repeat these tasks many times in succession without change.
 Being an SP takes energy, memorization, discipline, concentration, and excellent communication skills.
 It is important that you are comfortable with your body and letting others touch and examine you.
 Strong written and verbal communication skills are required.
 Ideal candidates have a desire to participate in healthcare education, have the ability to learn how to consistently simulate patient cases, and posses personal dependability.

 After reviewing your application one of our program coordinators will reach out to schedule you for our next upcoming orientation.
 Orientation for new SPs is scheduled according to availability.
 Once a new SP is added to the program most of the events occur during the academic year (August-May).
 Typically, events are scheduled during business hours, Monday through Friday.

 Where is the Standardized Patient program located?

-Driving and parking directions to the Clinical Skills Education and Assessment Center, located in the lower level of Prior Hall, can be found on our website.
+The standardized patient program is located in the Clinical Skills Education and Assessment Center, located in the lower level of Prior Hall.

 Frequently Asked Questions